Michel-p16/PDS-Project/docs/source/index.rst

 Welcome to the documentation of the **PDS Final Project**.

 This project focuses on:
-- Creating Processing **JSON-based questionnaires**.
+- Creating and processing **questionnaires**, containing questions and answers.
-- Classifying **questions and answers** using a **fine-tuned transformer model**.
+- Classifying questions and answers using **fine-tuned Q&A models**, to asign the answers to a predifined label.
-- Leveraging **LLMs (Large Language Models)** for improved classification.
+- Using **LLMs (Large Language Models)** for improved classification.

-This documentation provides a full guide on the generation and preprocessing of training data as well as the implementation of Q&A-Models for both single select and multi select questions.
+This documentation provides a full guide on the generation and preprocessing of training data as well as the implementation and evaluation of Q&A-Models for both single select and multi select questions.
+The documentation also gives insights to our decisions regarding model selection and evaluation strategies.
+We also look into challenges we had to face during our project and furhter improvement.

 .. toctree::